duffylaura/README-maker/Develop/README.md

   ## Installation

-  sdlfkj
+  sdflkj

   ## Usage

-  sldkfjlsd
+  sdlfkj

   ## License

-  This project is licensed under the terms of Do What The F*ck You Want To Public License.
+  This project is licensed under the terms of MIT license.

-  For more information on this license, please visit [this link](http://www.wtfpl.net/).
+  For more information on this license, please visit [this link](https://opensource.org/licenses/MIT).

   ## Contributing

-  The following people collaborated on this project with me: slkdjflsd.
+  The following people collaborated on this project with me: sdlfkj.

   Interested in contributing!?
 There are many ways to contribute to this project.
-Get started [here](https://github.com/octocat/Spoon-Knife).
+Get started [here](https://github.com/duffylaura/README-maker).

   ## Tests

-  skdlfjdslk
+  lskdjf

   ## Questions

-  Please email lauraduffy700@gmail.com or contact me thgrough [GitHub] (https://github.com/octocat/Spoon-Knife).
+  Please email lauraduffy700@gmail.com or contact me thgrough [GitHub](https://github.com/duffylaura/README-maker).